awsdocs/iam-user-guide/doc_source/reference_policies_elements_statement.md

 # IAM JSON Policy Elements: Statement<a name="reference_policies_elements_statement"></a>

 The `Statement` element is the main element for a policy\.
 This element is required\.
-It can include multiple elements \(see the subsequent sections in this page\)\.
-The `Statement` element contains an array of individual statements\.
-Each individual statement is a JSON block enclosed in braces \{ \}\.
+The `Statement` element can contain a single statement or an array of individual statements\.
+Each individual statement block must be enclosed in curly braces \{ \}\.
+For multiple statements, the array must be enclosed in square brackets \[ \]\.

 ```
 "Statement": [{...},{...},{...}]